trpx/db-maker/README.md

     --user-pass-file string
         file with user passwords, one per line
         (not required if DB_USER_PASSWORDS env var is set accordingly)

+    --extensions string
+        comma-separated list of extensions to create in the user-db, e.g. "pg_trgm,pg_shard"

 ## Example